curiosity-edu/whiteboard-ai-v1/README.md

 ### 4. AI Processing (OpenAI API)
 - Analyzes the image using vision capabilities
 - Processes any text in the image
-- Generates a response following the format guidelines:
+- Generates a response following the format guidelines (see prompting rules)
-  - Uses Unicode for mathematical notation (e.g., x², √3, ¼)
-  - Structures response based on whether explanation is requested
-  - Returns a JSON object with `message` and `question_text`

 ### 5. Response Handling
 - Server receives and validates the AI response